DuMingjing/DuMingjing.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am an Associate Professor with the [*School of Computer Science and Technology*](http://eit.jsnu.edu.cn/) at [*Jiangsu Normal University*](http://www.jsnu.edu.cn/).
 I received my Ph.D degree in computer science from China University of Mining and Technology, China.
-I have served as reviewer of many important academic Journals such as Pattern Recognition, World Wide Web, Information Sciences, Soft Computing, Complex & Intelligent Systems, and Data Technologies & Applications.
+I have served as reviewer of many important academic Journals such as IEEE TKDE, IEEE TNNLS, Pattern Recognition, World Wide Web, Information Sciences.
 My research interests include data mining and machine learning, specialized in cluster analysis and time series analysis.

 ## <font color='red'>News</font>
+- [24/09/2024] Congratulations to my graduate student Yurui Li!
+Our paper "Feature weighting-based deep fuzzy C-Means for clustering incomplete time series" is accepted by ***IEEE TRANSACTIONS ON FUZZY SYSTEMS*** **(TNNLS, CCF-B)**.

 - [08/07/2024] Congratulations to my graduate student Fuyu Wu!
 Our paper "Density-based clustering with differential privacy" is accepted by ***Information Sciences*** **(INS, CCF-B)**.